barton-willis/mrv-sign/README.md

  To test this code, place the file mrv-sign.lisp in a folder that Maxima can find and load the file from a Maxima command line.

 This version of mrv-sign seems to fix the notorious Bug 3054 (https://sourceforge.net/p/maxima/bugs/3054/) for Maxima compiled with Clozure CL (1.12.2), but _not_ with Maxima compiled with SBCL (2.2.2).
+For Maxima compiled with SBCL, Maxima will compute the limit correctly three times, but on the fourth time, the result is a Lisp error.
+For the fifth and subsequent tries, the limit is evaluated correctly.
+Using Maxima compiled with Clozure CL, repeated evaluations of this limit are OK.

  If you test this code with other versions of Common Lisp, please let me know what you discover.